MissingMaps/blog/2019-11-27-happy-birthday.md

 “Missing Maps wasn’t yet another humanitarian organization but rather an idea, a creation, an alliance to help others.”
 - Dale Kunce (Former GIS Team Manager American Red Cross)

+"Unexpected processes, toolsa and tech have emerged from  Missing Maps overlaps.
+Passionate community members and humanitarian institutions all centred around a common aim and ethics are energised and changing what is possible."
+- Andrew Braye (Head of GIS, British Red Cross)

 For their full quotes and messages to the mappers, please see below.

 **5 Year Stats Update:**